fidelity/jurity/docs/_sources/install.rst.txt

 .. admonition:: Installation Options

-    There are three alternatives to install the library:
+    There are two alternatives to install the library:

     1. Install via pip
-    2. Install from wheel package
-    3. Build from source code
+    2. Build from source code

 .. _requirements: